google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 # Exploring `Series` and `DataFrame`: `describe`

-Gives statistics about all of the NUMERICAL data in the dataframe
+Gives statistics about all of the **numerical** data in the DataFrame

 ```python
 my_dataframe.describe()